jbm-logo

-You don’t need to follow the news every day to know that in recent years, the world has experienced a significant loss in talent as a direct result of drug use.
-Superstars such as Whitney Houston, Michael Jackson and even Prince are just a few of the recent causalities who have passed away recently as a direct result of drug addiction.
+You don’t have to follow the news every day to know that the world has experienced a significant loss of talent in recent years due to drug use.
+Superstars such as Whitney Houston, Michael Jackson, and even Prince are just a few of the recent casualties who have passed away as a direct result of drug addiction.
+However, it’s important to acknowledge that drug addiction is no longer an issue that is confined to any particular class of people.
+According to the American Addiction Centers, as of 2017, nearly 19.7 million Americans were estimated to be struggling with a substance disorder.

 With that said…